KneeNinetySeven/OBS-Stream-Assets/clocks/splitflap-clock/README.md

 Ideally embedded with the dimensions 500 x 200 (w x h).
 But attention: Keep the subfolders 'js' and 'css' next to the html file!
 Otherwise nothing will work anymore.

+Credits also go to the author of the now archived JQuery Splitflap [library](https://github.com/zemax/jquery-splitFlap)